crcn/tandem-old/packages/tandem-app/README.md

   - [ ] "Cannot read property 'type' of undefined" - start typing new component
   - [ ] Infinite loop - create new [[if statement]]
   - [ ] preview hangs up when removing primary child
-  - [ ] allow for string style attributes
   - [ ] transpiling react scoped styles doesn't work for `.loader, .loader:after` - need to properly parse and transform
-  - [ ] hovering prop not working for components pane
   - [ ] **NULL replacing content (hard to reproduce)
-  - [ ] **disconnecting front-end after a while -- smells like things are getting clogged up
   - [ ] need to recompute bounds when images load
   - [ ] fix flickering for imported css files